Chair portfolios

 6. Membership

-Renga Rajan and Stephen Knightly head up the Membership and New Style Clubs membership team.
-Contact then (through the District website if you are seeking advice and strategies for attracting and retaining members).
+Past District Governor Janice Hall and Stephen Knightly head up the Membership and New Style Clubs team.
+Contact them (through the District website if you are seeking advice and strategies for attracting and retaining members).

 We need more Rotarians